p4ntomath/dropsto/README.md

 ## What is DropSto?

 DropSto revolutionizes file sharing by eliminating the friction of traditional cloud storage services.
-Users create a storage bucket once, receive a unique PIN code, and can then upload, download, or delete files from anywhere no account login needed after bucket creation.
+Users create a storage bucket once, receive a unique PIN code, and can then upload and download files from anywhere no account login needed after bucket creation.
 Files are stored securely and automatically deleted after 7 days, making it ideal for temporary file sharing scenarios.

 ## Perfect For